 Findings of ATRT1

-In the course of its deliberations, the ATRT1 found that the Nominating Committee (NomCom) had failed to implement previous recommendations, did not have effective operating methods or Board Member selection criteria, and was not serving to increase transparency of the Board member selection process.
-To address this, ATRT1 offered recommendations for continually assessing and improving ICANN Board governance, including ongoing evaluation of Board performance, the Board selection process, and the extent to which the Board’s composition meets ICANN’s present and future needs.
+In the course of its deliberations, ATRT1 found that the Nominating Committee (NomCom) had failed to implement previous recommendations from, did not have effective operating methods or Board Member selection criteria, and was not serving to increase transparency of the Board member selection process.
+To address this, ATRT1 offered recommendations calling for continually assessing and improving ICANN Board governance, including ongoing evaluation of Board performance, the Board selection process, and the extent to which the Board’s composition meets ICANN’s present and future needs.
 These can be considered as a group and called Recommendation 1.
 Furthermore, ATRT1 Recommendation 2 called for a continual assessment of existing Board member skills, the programs for improving those skill sets, and ways to identify necessary skills during the selection of new Board members.
 The ICANN Board adopted all of these Recommendations in June 2011.

 ATRT1 Recommendation 1